hyamazak0318/US_firearm_fatality/README.md

     - The proportion of adults living in a household with a firearm for each state in each year between 1980 and 2016 estimated by combining data from surveys and administrative sources
     - Publicized by the RAND Corporation in 2020
     - Visit https://www.rand.org/pubs/tools/TL354.html and click on "*DOWNLOAD THE DATABASE*"
-    - You will download a zip file that contains the input excel file named `TL-354-State-Level Estimates of Household Firearm Ownership.xlsx`
+    - You will download a zip file that contains the input excel file named `"TL-354-State-Level Estimates of Household Firearm Ownership.xlsx"`

 2. **State-level firearm-related fatality rate**
     - The number of firearm-related deaths per 100,000 total population in each state, including any causes such as suicide, homicide, and accidents